codeforamerica/lv-trucks-map/doc/api-documentation.md

 }
 ```

-The response above will cause the map to automatically zoom and pan to the bounding box of all the points that are returned.
-Administrators can add an arbitrary number of points and the map should still function correctly.
+The map will automatically zoom and pan to the bounding box of all the points.

 ``id`` (required) This is an ID number for the location.
 It is used by the Timeslots API to match vendors to their respective locations.